molsonkiko/NppCSharpPluginPack/README.md

 This plugin is verified to work on versions of Notepad++ as old as [v7.3.3](https://notepad-plus-plus.org/downloads/v7.3.3/), but it may have some bugs ([see the CHANGELOG](/CHANGELOG.md) to see the what bugs may still exist).

-It has also been tested and verified to work normally on the newest versions of Notepad++, [v8.6.1](https://notepad-plus-plus.org/downloads/v8.6.1/) and [v8.6.2 RC](https://community.notepad-plus-plus.org/topic/25341/notepad-v8-6-2-release-candidate/19).
+It has also been tested and verified to work normally on the newest versions of Notepad++, [v8.8.1](https://notepad-plus-plus.org/downloads/v8.8.1/).

 Every version of the template works on [Windows 10 May 2019 update](https://blogs.windows.com/windowsexperience/2019/05/21/how-to-get-the-windows-10-may-2019-update/) or later, or you must install [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).